mhyr/Texture-Dataset/README.md

 		2-a-2 select

-		2-a-3 press "6" to make labels and save in a "csv" file
+		2-a-3 press "6" to make labels and save in a "CSV" file

 		2-a-4 repeat 2-a-2, 2-a-3 (if needed)